 As of Jan.
 15, 2022, individuals with private insurance can purchase online or from a pharmacy an OTC COVID-19 test and have it covered by their insurance.
 The test must be FDA authorized or approved, and it's important to avoid a fake home COVID test.

 You will either be able to receive the test at no charge at the point of sale or you will have to get reimbursement from the insurance carrier if you.
 The cost limit per test is up to $12.
 Keep a receipt to submit the claim.

-COVID-19 test have been available at no charge, but will that continure?
+COVID-19 test have been available at no charge, but will that continue?

 Federal Government Provides Home Test Kits

 The U.S. federal government is providing free FDA authorized coronavirus home test kits.
 No credit card or bank account number is required to receive these tests, and shipping is free via the United States Postal Service.
 You are eligible for eight rapid tests.

 The only information you must supply is your name, email address and mailing address.
 You'll receive an order confirmation email to you.
 If any other website or phone solicitation requires more information than this, it's a scam.

 To order your rapid tests, go to https://www.covidtests.gov/ or call 1-800-232-0233 (TTY1-888-720-7489).

 The Centers for Disease Control and Prevention (CDC) recommends a COVID-19 test if you have been in close contact with individuals who have the coronavirus.
 You should test after five days of exposure.